Linear Time Subsequence and Supersequence Regex Matching: Conclusion and Future Work

+Let us start with a brief summary of the key messages of our results.
+Firstly, for all our considered relations $\preceq$, the $\preceq$-matching problem and its quantitative variants are in $O(|w|m)$ -- the (conditionally optimal) complexity for conventional regex matching.
+Hence, this generalises standard regex matching and the longest common subsequence\slash shortest common supersequence problems.
+Moreover, as a surprising and unexpected special case, the non-quantitative $\preceq$-matching problem for the subsequence and supersequence relation can be solved in linear time $O(|w|+m)$; for all other problems, the running time of $O(|w|m)$ is optimal in the sense that $O((|w|m)^{1-\epsilon})$ cannot be achieved for any $\epsilon>0$ assuming SETH.
+Finally, the intuitively much more difficult task of checking whether \emph{all} strings $u \preceq w$ match the regex, i.e., the universal problem variants, leads to a more diverse picture ranging from cases that can still be solved efficiently (e.g., $O(|w|m)$ or $O(|w|^2m)$ for the prefix and infix relation, respectively) to intractable cases.

+With respect to the linear time solvable cases of subsequence and supersequence matching, it might be worthwhile to investigate whether our linear time algorithms can be used as components within other useful string matching algorithms.
+For example, in big data scenarios where quadratic running times are unrealistic, it might be possible to approximate reasonable string analysis tasks by only performing subsequence or supersequence matching.
 Let us also point out that none of our upper bounds rely on heavy algorithmic machinery or data structures and therefore our asymptotic running times do not hide huge constant factors.
 Hence, we believe that our algorithms have straightforward and practically relevant implementations (just like the classical state-set simulation does).

+In terms of theoretical questions, since the linear time complexity for subsequence and supersequence regex matching does not extend to other natural and simple relations or to the quantitative variants, it would be interesting to find more string relations with this property, e.g., the subsequence relation with bounded gap size of $k$: $x_1 x_2 \ldots x_n \preceq_{\subsequence, k} w \Leftrightarrow w = w_0 \, x_1 \, w_1 \, x_2 \ldots x_n \, w_n$ and $|w_i| \leq k$ for every $i \in \{1, 2, \ldots, n-1\}$.
+However, we expect that such small modifications would make the complexity quadratic again, i.e., the classical SETH-reduction would apply.